pink-junkjard/hyperfiddle/README.md

 > <kbd><img src="https://i.imgur.com/DCPtHN3.png"></kbd>
 >
-> *The radio control on :fiddle/type is an attribute renderer. :fiddle/query has
+> *The radio control on :fiddle/type is a custom attribute renderer, `qe-picker-control`, which is defined
-> an attribute renderer for Datomic Datalog (a CodeMirror with syntax highlighting, balanced parens etc),
+> in the view menu and eval'ed at runtime. :fiddle/query's custom renderer is a CodeMirror with syntax
-> and the layout itself (including button labels and stuff)
+> highlighting, balanced parens etc. The fiddle's own layout (including button labels and local state)
-> is a fiddle renderer, about 100 lines of Reagent markup, eval'ed at runtime.
-Each popover also has a
+> is a fiddle renderer, about 100 lines of Reagent markup, defined in the view menu and eval'ed at runtime.
-> handful of custom renderers.*
+> Each menu is a :button link to another fiddle, with its own data dependencies and renderers.*

 ## Roadmap